ronyalvarez183/react-redux-e-commerce/README.md

 # React Redux E-Commerce App

-This project includes the react ui as well as Fake Store API for the backend.
+This project includes the React UI and Redux to manage the state, as well as Fake Store API for the backend.

 ## Table of contents
 1. [Objectives](#objectives)